urcomputeringpal/actions-bug-repros/README.md

 - adding a label to an existing PR
 - pushing to a PR that contains a label

-In many cases, when _opening a PR containing the label in question_, the action created from the `pull_request.labeled` event in the workflow runs _but does not show its status in the mergability details view that lists all checks_.
+In many cases, when _opening a PR containing the label in question_, the action created from the `pull_request.labeled` event in the workflow runs _but does not show its status in the mergeability details view that lists all checks_.

 Here are a few examples: